 How do I reheat steamed buns?

-Reheating frozen steamed buns is a breeze, and you have two options, with or without a steamer.
-Both methods do not require the buns to be thawed first.
-For the microwave method, simply wrap each frozen bun individually in a water-soaked paper towel and microwave them for 30 seconds at a time.
-My microwave usually take 45 seconds.
-This quick and easy method works perfectly for both filled and unfilled buns, ensuring they become warm, soft, and ready to enjoy in no time!
+Importantly, neither method necessitates thawing the buns beforehand.
+To use the microwave method, individually wrap each frozen bun in a water-soaked paper towel and heat them in 30-second increments.
+Typically, it takes my microwave 45 seconds.
+This quick and convenient approach works equally well for both filled and unfilled buns, ensuring they become warm, soft, and ready to savor in no time!

 Ingredients